dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 }
 ```

 Well, great.
-Now we can fetch the latest relevant deployment from our repository, now we need to utilise it.
+Now we can fetch the latest relevant deployment from our repository, all we need is to utilise it.
 We can, obviously, just send a `fetch` request in the beginning of our test suite and get the result, but what if we need it for more than one step?
 Plus, it's not nearly as much fun.

 ## Creating a Github Action